Do you have a system for remembering cards?

 In fact, you’ll be like the expert juggler, each piece of information like a burning torch you can expertly spin through the air and effortlessly catch in a display of memory mastery.

-Plus, the ability to memorize a deck of cards teaches you to create a system for remembering cards based on classic memory methods.
-You can the practice you’ll get creating and using the system you create to help you create other memory systems.
+Plus, knowing how to memorize a deck of cards teaches you to create a system for remembering cards based on classic memory methods.
+Even better: the practice you’ll get creating and using the system helps you create other memory systems.

 It’s in this ability to create memory systems out of an understanding of universal principles of memory and methods that you develop amazing powers of mental agility.